 How To Photograph Your Dog

-Here are 10 tips on photographing your dog.
-From choosing the perfect setting and camera angle, to being patient and capturing your pet in the moment.
+These are my 10 tips on photographing your dog, from choosing the perfect setting and camera angle, to being patient and capturing your pet in the moment.

 One of the reasons I made Sheltie Planet is because I have an abundance of Sheltie photos I wanted to share.
 I love taking pictures of Howard and Piper and being able to capture them in a way that frames that moment forever.

 Today I'd like to share some general pet photography tips based on what I've learnt through online research and good old trial-and-error.
 I hope this helps you get the most out of your pet photography and creates some great images that you will treasure forever.

 I prefer taking outdoor photos because there is heaps more light than when you're cooped up indoors.
 There is also plenty more natural scenery which compliments your furry subject matter.

 So next time you take your dog for a walk in the park or along the beach, take your camera with you and get snap happy.

 Play time is also the ideal opportunity to capture a pet on camera - he'll be demonstrating a range of interesting movements and he'll be extra joyful too!

 When we take photos of people, we're already at eye level so the photo comes out at a natural angle.
 This adds a level of intimacy to the picture and you can get in as close as you like to frame your subject.